 Class Materials: View textbook and/or other materials for this course available at the Bookstore.

-E S -003.-62Z: Video delivered course with online component and required on-campus exam.
+E S -003.-63Z: Online course with video delivered component.
 Available video-streamed to the desktop (high-speed internet connection required).
 Students must have access to a computer, the Web and an individual email address.
 Exclusively using a tablet or phone may prevent you from successfully completing a course.
 Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382

 - 4 Units

 - Four hours lecture (48 hours total per quarter).

 - See general education pages for the requirement this course meets.

 - EWRT 1A or EWRT 1AH or ESL 5.